The Best Cafés in Chamonix, France

 Le Fournil Chamoniard is a great place to visit if you are looking for a quick grab-and-go coffee or if you have a craving for some cake.
 While their coffee quality from a machine doesn’t make it a destination café, it is a great place to grab a sweet while you wait your turn for the Aiguille du Midi tram.
 Don’t be discouraged by the long line.
 It moves quickly.

-There are two other locations in the valley, in addition to the location in town we visited: Argentière and Les Pellerins.
+There are two other locations in the valley, in addition to the location in town: Argentière and Les Pellerins.

 Le Fournil Chamoniard is best for: